codewithshek/Simon-Says-Game/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## Acknowledgments

-*   This project was inspired by the classic "Simon Says" game.
-*   Thanks to [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/en-US/) for providing valuable resources during development.